-Hazy days of summer are edging ever closer and there's a whole array of festivals on the coast throughout the year so why not plan which one's float your boat with this great little 'save the date' reminder.....
+Hazy days of summer are edging closer every day .... but we've a whole array of festivals on the coast throughout the year, so why not plan which ones float your boat with our great little 'save the date' reminder.....

 Choose between festivals of the arts, photographs, walking, sport, music, food and drink, or simply just to celebrate all that’s great about our lovely Suffolk towns!